PHALLUS DEI

 5 stars In 1969, AMON DÜÜL II released a curious but incredibely furious album, just before the massive "Yeti" and "Dance of the lemmings".
 Musically, the band delivers a kind of psychedelic rock, largely made on perpetual jammings with a certain sense of humour, a lot of raw guitar parts and some delicate folk violin parts (the title track).
 There's also a constant use of percussions, incantatory, haunted voices harmonised by the lovely girl singer Rentate Knaup.
 The opening track represents Amon Duul typical sound at their beginning: an intense and primitive heavy rock with a great dose of space effects.
 The additional and unreleased tracks offered on the last edition of this album are also not bad at all (a lot of instrumental improvisations).
 In its totality, "Phallus Dei" is mesmerizing and remains a fine approach to AMON DÜÜL II musical creativity.

 4 stars This is a classic example of an artistic, moody and sincere psychedelic recording.
-Front cover with two transparent images placed upon each other form a surrealistic and dreamlike atmosphere, which is strongly present in their music.
-The highlights for me in this album are the tracks "Dem Guten, Schönen, Wahren", "Luzifers Ghilom" and the title track "Phallus Dei" (penis god or something?).
-I recommend this classic sincerely, but still with a small precaution.
-It's kind of a "hard-core" record, and some people who for example like HAWKWIND found this a bit too disturbing music.
+Its front cover with two transparent images placed upon each other form a surrealistic and dreamlike atmosphere, which is strongly present on the music of the album.
+The highlights for me in this album are the nightmarish trip "Dem Guten, Schönen, Wahren", innovative "Luzifers Ghilom" and the shamanist title track "Phallus Dei", which is also captured on awesome film performance revealing the stoned conjurations of the solstice dawn.
+I recommend this classic record sincerely, but still with a small precaution.
+I think it is kind of a "hard-core" record, and example some of my friends liking Hawkwind found this a bit too disturbing music.
+That collective's Dave Anderson is plays also bass guitar on this enigmatic album.

 Review by Progbear